Jakubsoad/TicTacToe/README.md

       "y": number
     }

-Where x and y can be from 0 to `FIELD_SIZE` - 1 (default `FIELD_SIZE` is 3).
+Where x and y can be from 0 to `FIELD_SIZE` - 1.
+Default `FIELD_SIZE` is 3 and can be modified in BoardField class.

 ##### Response body
-Status code 409 Conflict if a piece is being placed where a piece already is.
+Status code 409 Conflict if a piece is being placed where a piece already is:

 Status code 406 Not acceptable if a piece is being placed out of turn.